+MHN offers Employee Assistance Programs (EAP) throughout the country to more than 700 employer groups and a current enrollment of 3.4 million members through commercial and affiliate accounts.
 The primary focus of EAP is to provide assessment and referral to appropriate treatment resources covered by the employee's health insurance or to community resources.
 Many members accessing EAP services are not looking for and/or are not in need of psychotherapy.
 Members can access services for a range of reasons.
 The most common presenting problem is marital and/or family concerns.
-However, people also use EAP for problems in the workplace; stress, anxiety and sadness; alcohol and drug dependency; grief and loss; and other emotional health concerns.
+However, people also use EAP for problems in the workplace, stress, anxiety and sadness, alcohol and drug dependency, grief and loss, and other emotional health concerns.

-In addition, our EAP offers eligible employees and their family members an array of non-clinical services.
+In addition, our EAP offers eligible employees and anyone living in their household an array of nonclinical services.
 Our experts provide telephonic guidance and referrals to help with financial and legal matters, identity theft recovery, childcare, eldercare and pre-retirement planning.
 Our daily living experts can even help members find a caterer, pet-sitter or mechanic.

 Our member website offers a full library of educational articles, along with searchable directories for childcare and eldercare, legal tools and forms, financial calculators and interactive e-learning programs.
-The website includes health and wellness tools and self help programs for stress, smoking cessation, weight management, nutrition and fitness.
+The website includes health and wellness tools and self- help programs for stress, smoking cessation, weight management, nutrition and fitness.

 Our EAP also provides services to employers.
 Employers can formally refer employees whose personal or behavioral problems are affecting their performance at work through a Job Performance Referral.
 This service is designed to help valuable employees face and deal with personal problems that are jeopardizing their jobs.
-Other management services available through our EAP are critical incident stress management; training and development; Department of Transportation compliance programs and management consultation for a variety of workplace issues.
+Other management services available through our EAP are critical incident response services, training and development, Department of Transportation compliance programs, and management consultation for a variety of workplace issues.